John Sebastian: Major-label solo recordings

 In January 1970, Sebastian released the first in a series of solo LPs on Reprise Records (a label owned by Warner Bros.
 Records), his eponymous solo debut, John B. Sebastian, on which he was accompanied by various Los Angeles musicians including Crosby, Stills & Nash.
 It was Sebastian's highest-charting solo album, reaching No. 20 in the Billboard album charts.
-In a contract dispute with MGM Records, MGM, without authorization from Sebastian or his management, also released the John B. Sebastian album, under a different cover, and a live album, John Sebastian Live; both were later withdrawn from the market.
+In a contract dispute with MGM Records, MGM, without authorization from Sebastian or his management, also released the John B. Sebastian album with a different cover, and a live album, John Sebastian Live; both were later withdrawn from the market.
 Sebastian's second Reprise album, Cheapo Cheapo Productions Presents Real Live John Sebastian, was hastily recorded in an effort to provide an authorized live album.